 1. Straight long Grain

 Straight long grain within a given part will make the part and the joint as strong as possible so it’s important to pay careful attention to the long grain during the process of building the chair — from choosing a log, milling the log into boards, and milling the boards into part blanks.
 As many of you know, the straightest possible grain is obtained using a process called riving, or splitting the parts directly from the log.
-This is particularly important in Windsor chairs where many of the parts are very thin and need to be flexible — in this case riving produces parts with long grain that is perfectly parallel with the edges of the part and with absolutely no run-out.
-These thin riven parts are generally made using woods that split well such as oak and hickory.
+This is particularly important in Windsor chairs where many of the parts are very thin and need to be flexible — in this case riving produces parts with long grain that is perfectly parallel with the edges of the part and with absolutely no grain run-out.
+These thin riven parts are generally made using woods that split well such as oak, hickory, and ash.
 In this ladder back chair the parts are heavy enough to be sawn rather than split as long as I pay careful attention to the grain direction during the various milling processes.
-And since I often build chairs in woods that don’t split nearly as well as oak and hickory — cherry, walnut, and maple — it becomes much less wasteful to saw the parts, rather than rive.
+And since I often build chairs in woods that don’t rive well — cherry, walnut, and maple — it becomes much less wasteful to saw the parts, rather than rive them.

-As an example, I always layout parts parallel to the grain, not parallel to an arbitrary edge.
+As an example, I always layout parts parallel to the grain, not parallel to an arbitrary sawn edge.
 This photo shows a walnut board that I plan to use for rungs.
 The straightest grain generally runs parallel to the bark edge.
-I begin by laying out the first cut close to the bark edge and parallel to the grain.
-Then I work toward the center of the board, laying out parallel parts from each edge.
+I begin by laying out a reference edge close to the bark edge and parallel to the grain.
+Then, working toward the center of the board, I lay out parallel parts from the reference edge.
 Since all logs are tapers, not cylinders, I usually end up with a wedge shaped piece in the center.
 Each of these rungs will have very straight grain end-to-end with minimal run-out.
 There are a few blanks (5th, 6th, and 7th from the right) that have some run-out at the bottom end of the blank.
 I will probably use these blanks for shorter rungs where I can trim off the part of the blanks that runs out.